bfeng/vim4Lin/README.md

         ln -s .vim/gvimrc .gvimrc

-8. you may need to install `ack` first if you use `ack.vim`.

-9. change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.
+8. change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.

 ## Features and Key Mappings